 History of Myofascial Cupping

-Therapeutic Cupping is an ancient form of health treatment that has been used globally for thousands of years.
-The Egyptians and Chinese practising Traditional Chinese Medicine popularized this tradition.
-In 18th century Europe, doctors practised cupping for clearing congestion caused by coughs, colds, pneumonia, toxicity ( at times using leeches under cups, blood letting), inflammation, swelling and as an aid to relieve pressure and pain.
-The “cups” used for treatment have been made from many types of materials in the past, clay, horn, bamboo, glass.
-I have chosen to use silicone cups for their contouring properties, safety and ease of use.
-(No fire necessary)
+Therapeutic cupping is an ancient form of treatment that has been used globally for thousands of years.
+In 18th century Europe, doctors practised cupping for colds, pneumonia, toxicity, inflammation, and as an aid to relieve pressure & pain.
+Historically, many types of materials have been used for cups, including clay, horn, bamboo, and glass.
+Glass cups are still commonly used, particularly in fire cupping.
+Silicone cups are another popular modern option, for their contouring properties, safety, and ease of use.

 Myofascial Cupping Therapists

 There are many conditions for which myofascial cupping can be beneficial.
 Cupping reduces rigidity, stimulates circulation, and softens contracted tissues.
 It relieves muscular aches, pain, and spasm.
 Small glass tubular cups with a hand pump are used for sinus, TMJ, neck, and delicate areas.
 Abdominal cupping can be useful for those suffering with constipation and digestive disorders.
 Cupping is also a great preparation for chiropractic treatments.